About Mania Taher

 Biography

-Through studying commodities, buildings, and landscapes, Mania Taher’s research discusses the cultural histories of places and people manifested in their everyday place-making.
-Her research interests focus on intersectional identities to foreground the current histories of marginalized people and their spatial agencies to transform their occupied spaces.
-Everyday objects play an important role in her research investigating the cultural landscapes of new immigrants with queries of displacement, gender, and race.
-As part of Taher’s design, research and teaching principles, she visits, documents, and analyzes the built environment and hears the user voices to draw a holistic experience of the larger social, cultural, historical, and ecological landscape.
+Through studying commodities, buildings, and landscapes, Mania Taher’s research discusses the cultural histories of objects, places, and people manifested in their everyday practices.
+Everyday vernacular objects play a primary role in her research investigating the cultural landscapes of new immigrants with inquiries of displacement, gender, and race.
+As an interdisciplinary researcher and designer, Mania Taher explores human-centered design principles through ethnographic studies— she visits, documents, analyzes the built environment, and hears the user’s voices to draw a holistic experience of the larger social, cultural, historical, and ecological landscape.
+Her pedagogical principles directly address racial and ethnic inequalities in the background of an anti-feminist framework and environmental injustices, which informed her teaching practices for the last twelve years in the United States and Bangladesh.

 Taher’s academic background lies at the intersection of architecture and urban design, and currently, she is a Ph.D.
 Candidate of Architecture at the University of Wisconsin-Milwaukee.
 Her dissertation research highlights the place construction of first-generation immigrant Bangladeshi women living in New York, mainly by examining their dwellings and a network of locations within their residential environments.
-Taher analyzes her research participants’ physical and sensory ways of reconstructing spatial memories and their bodily experiences of transnational displacement through ethnographic studies.
-Her pedagogical principles directly address racial and ethnic inequalities at the background of anti-feminist framework and environmental injustices, which informed her teaching practices for the last twelve years in the United States and Bangladesh.
-In this process, she often collaborates with design professionals and organizations working in the field.
-Very recently, Taher collaborated with BNMO Architects towards an invited micro-exhibit at the “Time Space Existence” exhibition, organized by the European Cultural Center (ECC), in conjunction with the 2023 Venice Biennial.
-The exhibit highlights the transition of immigrant living in the United States and their engagement in an already existing urban built landscape within the historic Devon Avenue neighborhood of Chicago.
-Taher’s broader research interest also focuses architecture and urban histories of South Asia and the human-built environment relationship.
+Taher analyzes her research participants’ physical and sensory ways of reconstructing spatial memories and their bodily experiences of transnational displacement.
+She also visits local newspaper archives to comprehend their resettlement histories in New York City.
+Taher’s broader research interest also focuses on the material and spatial histories of South Asia.
+In recent years, Taher’s research projects have been supported by The American Institute of Bangladesh Studies (AIBS), The Society of Architectural Historians (SAH), The Historic American Buildings Survey (HABS), and The Graduate School of UW-Milwaukee.

 Education